-Workit Health offers Suboxone treatment in Alaska, Michigan, California, Ohio, Washington, and New Jersey.
+Workit Health offers Suboxone treatment in Alaska, Michigan, California, Ohio, Washington, Oregon, Florida, and New Jersey.
 If you aren’t in our area, learn other strategies for finding a Suboxone Clinic near you.
 The NAABT also has a directory called Treatment Match which will connect you with providers in your area.